Ex-officer Kim Potter could testify today at her manslaughter trial in the killing of Daunte Wright - KESQ

 By Mallika Kallingal, Carma Hassan and Ray Sanchez, CNN

-Former police officer Kim Potter, who’s said she mistook her firearm for her Taser when she fatally shot Daunte Wright during a traffic stop this year near Minneapolis, could take the stand Friday in her own defense in her trial over the 20-year-old Black man’s killing.
+Former police officer Kim Potter, who’s said she mistook her firearm for her Taser when she fatally shot Daunte Wright during a traffic stop this year near Minneapolis, could take the stand Friday in her trial over the 20-year-old Black man’s killing.

 “Yes, your honor, I’ll testify,” Potter told Hennepin County Judge Regina Chu on Thursday.